The complexity of being monitorable

 A \emph{Polish} space is a separable, completely metrisable topological space.
 If $Z$ is Polish, then $ \bsigma^0_{\alpha }(Z)\cup \bpi^0_{\alpha }(Z)\subseteq \bdelta^0_{\beta }(Z)$ whenever $\alpha <\beta $.
 A subset $A$ of $Z$ is \emph{analytic}, or $ \bsigma^1_1$, if there exist a Polish space $Y$ and a continuous function $f:Y\to Z$ whose range is $A$; it is \emph{coanalytic}, or $ \bpi^1_1$, if its complement is analytic.

-We will consider Polish spaces of the form $ \mathcal P (X)$ where $X$ is a countable topological space: indeed, identifying $ \mathcal P (X)$ with $2^X$ (via the identification of every subset with its characteristic function) and endowing the latter with the product topology, $2$ being given the discrete topology, $ \mathcal P (X)$ is homeomorphic to the Cantor space.
+We will consider Polish spaces of the form $ \mathcal P (X)$ where $X$ is a countable topological space: indeed, identifying $ \mathcal P (X)$ with $2^X$ (via the identification of every subset with its characteristic function) and endowing the latter with the product topology where $2$ is discrete, $ \mathcal P (X)$ is homeomorphic to the Cantor space.